 Cattaraugus - South Dayton is a very small town located in the state of New York.
-With a population of 4,844 people and just one neighborhood, Cattaraugus - South Dayton is the 334th largest community in New York.
-Cattaraugus - South Dayton has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 4,788 people and just one neighborhood, Cattaraugus - South Dayton is the 334th largest community in New York.
+Much of the housing stock in Cattaraugus - South Dayton was built prior to World War II, making it one of the older and more historic towns in the country.

-Cattaraugus - South Dayton is a blue-collar town, with 38.92% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Cattaraugus - South Dayton is generally considered to be a blue-collar town.
+38.92% of the Cattaraugus - South Dayton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cattaraugus - South Dayton is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Cattaraugus - South Dayton who work in management occupations (8.11%), office and administrative support (7.48%), and teaching (7.11%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.20% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The percentage of adults in Cattaraugus - South Dayton with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.70% of adults in Cattaraugus - South Dayton have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Cattaraugus - South Dayton rank slightly lower than the national average.
+14.70% of adults 25 and older in Cattaraugus - South Dayton have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Cattaraugus - South Dayton in 2022 was $25,111, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $100,444 for a family of four.
 However, Cattaraugus - South Dayton contains both very wealthy and poor people as well.